joohoi/acme-dns/README.md

 Using acme-dns is a three-step process (provided you already have the self-hosted server set up, or are using a service like acme-dns.io):

-- Get credentials and unique subdomain (simple GET request to https://auth.exmaple.org/register)
+- Get credentials and unique subdomain (simple POST request to eg. https://auth.acme-dns.io/register)
 - Create a (ACME magic) CNAME record to your existing zone, pointing to the subdomain you got from the registration. (eg. `_acme-challenge.domainiwantcertfor.tld.
 CNAME a097455b-52cc-4569-90c8-7a4b97c6eba8.auth.example.org` )
 - Use your credentials to POST a new DNS challenge values to an acme-dns server for the CA to validate them off of.
 - Crontab and forget.